lisp-docs/process-dpans3r/output/chap-3/d-i-dictionary/_declaration_declaration.md

-Advises the compiler that each *name* is a valid but potentially non-standard declaration name.
+Advises the compiler that each <GlossaryTerm styled={true} term={"name"}><i>name</i></GlossaryTerm> is a valid but potentially non-standard declaration name.
 The purpose of this is to tell one compiler not to issue warnings for declarations meant for another compiler or other program processor.